The3DP/The3DP/README.md

 <details>
 <summary>📖 Bible Verse of the Day</summary>

-> ✝️ **“He makes nations great, and destroys them; He enlarges nations, and guides them.
-He takes away the understanding of the cheifs of the people of the earth, And makes them wander in a pathless wilderness.
-They grope in the dark without light, And He makes them stagger like a drunken man. ”**
+> ✝️ **“Trust in the LORD with all your heart, And lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your paths. ”**
 > — *Psalm 12:23-25 (NKJV)*

 </details>